dotnet/designs/accepted/2021/InboxSourceGenerators.md

 - Define any changes to the source generator architecture.
 - Define any implementation details of source generators or source generator tests.
 - Define a process around internal or non-shipping source generators
+- Define guidelines applicable to all source generators.

 ## Stakeholders and Reviewers